 International Commission on Occupational Health (ICOH) ICOH is an international non-governmental professional society whose aims are to foster the scientific progress, knowledge and development of occupational health and safety in all its aspects.
 ICOH is the world's leading international scientific society in the field of occupational health with a membership of 2,000 professionals from 93 countries.

 International Ergonomics Association (IEA) IEA is the federation of ergonomics and human factors societies around the world.
 The mission of the IEA is to elaborate and advance ergonomics science and practice, and to expand its scope of application and contribution to society to improve the quality of life, working closely with its constituent societies and related international organizations.
+See also its new publication "Ergonomic Checkpoints in Health Care Work" which presents practical, step-by-step methods to improve working conditions for health care workers.

 Asia-Pacific Occupational Safety and Health Organization APOSHO is composed of non-profit professional organizations devoted to the prevention of occupational accidents and diseases.
 Although full membership is given to non-governmental organizations in the Asia-Pacific region, any occupational safety and health organizations, even in other regions, can join as associate or affiliate members.